Reducing Ship Strikes to North Atlantic Right Whales

-All vessels 65 ft (19.8 m) or longer must travel at 10 knots or less in certain locations (SMAs) [pdf] along the east coast of the U.S. Atlantic seaboard at certain times of the year to reduce the threat of ship collisions with critically endangered North Atlantic right whales.
+All vessels 65 feet (19.8 m) or longer must travel at 10 knots or less in certain locations [pdf] along the U.S. east coast at certain times of the year to reduce the threat of ship collisions with critically endangered North Atlantic right whales.

 - How Do I Comply? [pdf]

 - Final Rule in the Federal Register

 (10/10/2008, 73 FR 60173)

 » Literature cited in the final rule to eliminate the sunset clause

 - Mariner's Interactive CD and Guide to Right Whale Protection